* FTSE 100 up 1.6 pct, rising for second consecutive day

 “Vodafone’s a quality stock.
 Why wouldn’t you buy them?” said Campbell-Gray.

-A bounce back in emerging market currencies proved supportive to the likes of consumer goods maker Unilever and brewer SABMiller, which have big EM exposure.
+A bounce back in emerging market currencies proved supportive to the likes of Unilever and SABMiller , which have big EM exposure.
 For a list of European blue-chips with the most exposure to emerging markets:

-And, with much of the market focus on Friday’s U.S. non-farm payrolls report, investors took heart from a better-than-expected report on U.S. weekly initial jobless claims.
+And, with much of the market focus on Friday’s U.S. jobs report, investors took heart from a better-than-expected report on U.S. weekly initial jobless claims.

 “Our initial conclusion is that guidance will disappoint and consensus EPS forecasts will fall by at least several percent, while recognizing that the shares’ recent performance owes little to near-term fundamentals and much to long-term pipeline hopes,” Deutsche Bank said in a note.